Editor’s note: Beacon was created in 1913 from Matteawan and Fishkill Landing.

 The Law and Order League that was formed included many prominent citizens, including William Blodgett, a Harvard-educated farmer; the Rev. Horatio Oliver Ladd, an Episcopal minister, the author of The Story of New Mexico and founder of the University of New Mexico; and George Northrup, the Hudson River Railroad agent stationed at Fishkill Landing.
 The committee noted that Fishkill, a village of 11,726 people, had 114 liquor dealers, and that 90 men had been killed on the railroad tracks, most of them drunk, in the past decade.

 Their first target was the Knickerbocker Inn, which had been opened by a man from California and was (it was alleged) open on Sundays.
-The group sued its owner, a tavern keeper named John Savage.
+The group sued its owner, a longtime hotel owner named John Savage.
 After being convicted of corrupting young men and fined $45, Savage accused Ladd and Northrup of being takeout customers and said the commission was persecuting him because he was Catholic.

 The reporter visited police headquarters at Fishkill Landing, where an officer told him that the brickyards each had about 100 employees, few of whom were local residents.
 “They come here half naked in the spring, and they drift away dressed in an undershirt and overalls in the fall,” he said.
 “They spend all they earn right here.
 The town would be dead without them.
 They spend much of their wages for drink, but you will have to look a long time to find a place where there are so few fights and so little drunkenness, all things considered.
 We have been proud of the good order of the community.”